Sperfect99/DirtyLabs/README.md

 📁 See [`DirtyRAT/`](./DirtyRAT) folder for code and instructions.

+## 📚 Educational Purpose Only

+This entire repository is intended for **educational and ethical use only**.

 # ⚠️ Disclaimer — Educational Use Only

 This project is developed and shared exclusively for **educational and research purposes**.